pf1219/StroCate/README.md

 #### Prob Within
 * Display probability that stronghold is within N chunks from candidate chunk
 * This is supported because in Bedrock Edition, most near stronghold generate under the village.
-If you can find village in render distance, you can easily locate stronghold with Sprinkz strategy
+If you can find village within your render distance, you can easily locate stronghold with Sprinkz strategy
 * It's recommended to set this value according to your render distance

 ### Troubleshooting